 Dos and don’ts of business in Azerbaijan

 Don’t discuss politics with local business associates; criticism of the leading regime should be avoided at all costs.
-The issue of Azerbaijan’s relationship with Albania and ongoing conflict over the Nagorno-Karabakh region should also be avoided.
+The issue of Azerbaijan’s relationship with Armenia and the ongoing conflict over the Nagorno-Karabakh region should also be avoided.

 Do be punctual for meetings, even though local associates may not have the same attitude towards punctuality.